 The purpose of the SCBGP is to provide funding for projects that enhance the competitiveness of specialty crops in Arkansas.
 The project proposal must focus on research, education, or marketing and benefit the specialty crop industry.
 Specialty crops are fruits and vegetables, dried fruit, tree nuts, horticulture, and nursery crops (including floriculture).
-More information on specialty crops can be found on the USDA website here: ams.usda.gov/services/grants/scbgp/specialty-crop.
+More information on specialty crops can be found on the USDA website here: Specialty Crop Block Grant Program | Agricultural Marketing Service (usda.gov).